With most of the staff out of town, it’s fallen to me (Lane) pick my favorite blog posts of 2019! I hope you find them as enjoyable as I did!

 Speaking of teaching, Kate wrote the 7 Tips for Quilt Piecing back in April, and it remains a timeless guide, with tried-and-true pointers gleaned from years of quilting.
 Not only is this post super helpful, it’s also full of beautiful, colorful photos taken by our talented photographer Bess Bird

 7: For What it's Earth

 There’s a real value to making clothes, and part of that comes from being able to use ethical means for garment construction.
 Guest blogger Mairin penned For What it’s Earth during Fashion Revolution Week.
 In it she considers the power of making clothes and provides useful information about sustainable fabrics.

-Honestly, the Closet Case ‘Jenny’ Overalls, View A are in the top 10 because I want a pair!
+Honestly, the Closet Core (formerly Closet Case) ‘Jenny’ Overalls, View A are in the top 10 because I want a pair!
 They are just too cute!
 In addition to that, Maisie gives valuable insight as to the emotion a well-made and properly-fit garment can evoke in us.
 It’s a good reminder as to why we make and tailor our own clothing.

 5: Jalie Charlotte Cardigan